kennylin894/workshopEight_carDealershipJDBC/README.md

 2. Navigate to Main and run the program

 ![img_16.png](img_16.png)

-3. Make sure your data in inventory.csv is in this format
+3.Make sure your data in inventory.csv is in this format
    First Line has to dealsership information

 ![img_17.png](img_17.png)